Pu'er City

 Pu'er is a prefecture-level city in southern Yunnan Province, China.
 Pu'er City governs 9 counties, 1 district, 103 townships (towns), and a total population of 2.65 million.
 The urban administrative center of Pu'er is Simao District, which is also the former name of the prefecture-level city itself.
 A major downturn in the price of tea in 2007 caused severe economic distress in the area.
 Tea prices have since recovered, and Pu'er tea, a type of dark tea, still contributes much to the income of the area.
+By the end of 2024, the resident population of the city will be 2.337 million.
+It is the only prefecture in Yunnan to border Vietnam, Laos, and Burma.
+Ethnic minorities account for the majority of its population.

 Etymology

 Nanzhao set a division called Bu'ri Jian (步日瞼) (Note: Jian (瞼) is the proper name of the administrative division of Nanzhao.) in 839 AD; this was the first time the region was integrated into the administrative system of a Chinese dynasty.
 In the Yuan dynasty, the central government changed the name to Pu'ri (普日) in 1278.
 Finally in Ming dynasty, the name was changed to "Pu'er" (普耳) in 1384.
 The character of "er" (耳) was changed to 洱 in Wanli Emperor period.
 The name "普洱" (Pu'er) has continued to be used to this day.
 Wa scholar Ni-ga states that the original name "Bu'ri" is the exonym of Blang people in Baraoke language, a dialect of Wa language, which means "my brother".

 Pu'er tea has the name "Pu'er" because Pu'er was the distribution centre of the tea produced in the south-west of Yunnan during the Ming and Qing dynasty.
 Pu'er tea became world-famous, and the city Pu'er also became famous as a result of the tea.
 The Yinsheng Festival was first established in the Nanzhao Kingdom of the Tang Dynasty.
 There were records of "Pu Tea" in the Ming Dynasty.